 New National Initiative for Precision Medicine - Genomic Medicine Sweden

-The primary focus will be patients with rare inherited diseases and cancer, but sequencing will also be performed in other areas such as in complex diseases and the microbiome.
-The initiative will be organized as a broad scale collaborative project amongst different key societal stakeholders, the Swedish healthcare system, academia and SciLifeLab.
+GMS has since continued the endeavor for the common goal to build a new type of infrastructure that enables World-Leading Diagnostics and Precision Medicine in Sweden.
+The primary focus will be patients with rare inherited diseases and cancer, but will also expand into other areas such as in complex diseases and infectious diseases.
+The initiative will be organized as a broad scale collaborative project amongst different key societal stakeholders, the Swedish healthcare system, academia, SciLifeLab and industry.

 GMS was recently granted start-up support from Vinnova, and together with an implementation grant during the autumn of 2018, there is possibility of funding until June 2020.